Eugene Luther Vidal: Post-New Deal entrepreneur

 Vidal wanted to re-enter military service in the Army Air Forces during the war but, in July 1942, suffered a massive heart attack, spending eight months as a convalescent, which prevented him from serving again.
 He retired from active participation in his company in the early 1950s, but remained a part-owner and director of Northeast Airlines.
 He continued to make furniture and other products out of Weldwood in his home workshop.

 Vidal acted as aviation adviser to the Army Chief of Staff from 1955 to 1965, served on the Scientific Advisory Panel of the Secretary of the Army and was a member of the Howze Board in 1962, which developed the air assault concept for the Army.
 In 1967, he visited the most famous offshoot of the concept, the 1st Cavalry Division (Airmobile), at its base camp in South Vietnam.

 Personal life

-On January 11, 1922, Vidal married Nina Gore, daughter of Thomas Gore, one of the first two Democratic senators from Oklahoma.
+On January 11, 1922, Vidal married Nina Gore, daughter of Democrat Thomas Gore, one of the first two senators from Oklahoma.
 Their only child was born on October 3, 1925: